-As students pursuing a career in the medical sciences, you will someday be in a position with medical or other important responsibilities.
+As students pursuing a career in the allied health professions, you will someday be in a position with medical or other important responsibilities.
 The health and well-being of the people you work with and for is paramount in importance.
 To operate competently in such positions, a strong foundation in anatomy and physiology is essential.
 Towards this end, exams serve as weigh points along your road to success.
-They indicate that your progress is proceeding well, and that you are succeeding in your career goals at this time.
+They indicate that your progress is proceeding well, and you are succeeding in your career goals at this time.
 But to assure that this process proceeds well, academic integrity and ethical behavior are vital.
 To receive a grade that does not accurately reflect your knowledge and skill undermines your academic progress and puts you at risk of not fulfilling your goals or potentially harming others in your care.
-All future course work and clinical activity will stand squarely on the shoulders of the knowledge base that you are laying down now.
+All future course work and clinical activity will stand squarely on the shoulders of the knowledge base you are lying down now.

 All work done on assessments and practicals must be your own.
-You are encouraged to work together, to prepare together, to collaborate, but when an exam is done, the work must be your own.
+You are encouraged to work together, prepare together, and collaborate, but the work must be your own when an exam is done.
 Therefore, the following guidelines are established to help guide you in an ethical and legitimate approach to your assessments.

 - 1. When exams are taken, no electronic devices may be on. - 2.
 No web browsers or other sources of information may be used. - 3.
-Violation of the above will result in one of the following: - a "o" on the exam - an "F" for the Course - a meeting with the dean of students who would assess the infringement and follow college disciplinary procedures.
+Violation of the above will result in one of the following - a "o" on the exam - an "F" for the Course - a meeting with the dean of students who would assess the infringement and follow college disciplinary procedures.